-You are receiving this request because the superintendent or other observer would like to observe your principal's instructional feedback during your post-observation conference.
-We are requesting that you review the material, ask clarifying questions, and provide your signed, voluntary consent to allow the superintendent to observe your post-observation conference with the principal.
+You are receiving this request because the superintendent or other observer would like to observe your principal or assistant principal providing instructional feedback during your teacher post-observation conference.
+We are asking that you voluntarily consent to allow the superintendent or other observer to observe your post-observation conference with the principal or assistant principal.
 The following information will help you to make an informed decision:

-- 1. The purpose of the observation is to assess principals' practices as instructional feedback providers only.
+- 1. The purpose of the observation is to assess the principal's or assistant principal's practices as instructional feedback providers only.
 Your actions are not being evaluated in any way. - 2.
 The observation will occur during the entire post-observation conference. - 3.
-We ask that you act normally during the principal's observation. - 4.
-All observation notes or video will be kept confidential, and are intended to support principal growth only. - 5.
+All observation notes will be kept confidential, and are intended to support principal or assistant principal instructional leadership growth only. - 4.
 Your participation in the observation is your voluntary choice.
 We do not want you to feel uncomfortable with this request.
 If you choose not to participate, you will not be penalized in any way.

-If you have additional questions about this request, please contact your principal, EAA representative, or superintendent office.
+If you have additional questions about this request, please contact your principal or assistant principal, or superintendent office.

-Please select one of the following choices and return the signed to orm to your principal. ☐ Yes!
-I am willing to participate in the principal observation, whi observation conference. ich occurs during my post- Date and time of my post-observation conference Preferred alternative date and time of my post-observation of onference ☐ No. I am not willing to participate in the principal observation.
-Signature Date
+Please select one of the following choices and electronically sign and return the form to the requestor through TalentEd.

+Yes!
+I am willing to participate in the principal or assistant principal observation, which occurs during my teacher post-observation conference.

+No. I am not willing to participate in the principal or assistant principal observation.

+Signature

+Date